Mohamed-ELakhal/Real-Time-CDC-Data-Lakehouse/README.md

 ---

 ### Step 14 — Deploy Airflow + Gold DAG
 Airflow 2.9.3 via Helm (LocalExecutor).
-Creates the canonical `gold_user_activity` table and injects the 5-task DAG via ConfigMap.
+Creates the canonical `gold_user_activity` table and packages the DAG into a Kubernetes ConfigMap by reading `dags/gold_user_activity_dag.py` directly — no heredoc embedded in the shell script.
+If the DAG file is missing, step 14 exits with a clear error pointing to the expected path.

 ---